The web template market is exceptionally competitive.

 Cons of Monstroid 2

 Lots to get to grips with – Both Monstroid 2 and Elementor do what they can to be accessible.
 However, it is inevitable that something of this size and scope is going to be confusing however much they try to walk you through everything.

 Documentation – The documentation is mixed.
 The initial setup documentation is a little basic and uses the wrong nomenclature for some of the files.
 It isn’t difficult to translate but isn’t ideal.

-TemplateMonster will occasionally offer discounts for their themes as part of a sale or special offer.
-If they include Monstroid 2 in those offers, I’ll list any discounts here.
+TemplateMonster will occasionally offer discounts for its themes as part of a sale or special offer.
+If they include Monstroid 2 in those offers, we’ll list any discounts here.